 There are two types of costs when you purchase or refinance a house.
-1- Financing Company charges and third party fees.
+Financing Company charges and third party fees.
 Generally, third party fees comprise of property appraisal fees, credit report fees, recording fees, title insurance and other settlement costs.
 These fees vary depending on the State and County you are purchasing the property in.
-One of our experienced Sales consultants can advise you on what your closing costs will be based on where you are financing the property
+One of our experienced Financial Consultants can advise you on what your closing costs will be based on where you are financing the property.

 If you are putting a down payment of 20% or more (10% for CA residents) you have the option to pay taxes and insurances yourself and a fee may apply.
 If you are putting down less than 20% you have to Escrow with us.
 UIF collects taxes and insurance on a monthly basis and pays the appropriate parties on your behalf.
 This insures that you are never in default due to a failure to pay taxes or maintain required property insurance.

 Yes!
-Since UIF sold the house to you, UIF no longer owns the property and thus does not share in the profits with you.
-You can sell your house whenever you wish and pay back the remaining installment balance at closing to UIF.
+Since UIF sells the house to you, when you sell the property UIF no longer owns the property and thus does not share in the profits with you.
+You can sell the house whenever you wish and pay back the remaining principal balance at closing to UIF.
 With our program, the title is in your name from day one.

 Simple answer is YES.
 Federal law requires that we mail you a 1098-INT form that shows how much profit you paid us during the prior year.
 You can deduct this profit on your Income taxes.
 Please consult your accountant as there may be limitation on this deduction.